A1on322/Flatemates-bill-splitting/README.md

 Title: Flatmates Bill Split
+Purpose: The main goal of this project is to practice OOP concepts
 Description: An app that gets as input the amount of a bill for a particular period and the days that each of the flatmates stayed in the house for that period and returns how much each flatmate has to pay.
 It also generates a PDF report